 Located in the business part of town this hotel is perfect if you are here to finish some deals.
 The modern design and the view from the rooms are fantastic.
-It is conveniently close to the public transport stations, and it is surrounded by the business center, malls, restaurants and bars.
+It is conveniently close to the public transport stations, and it is surrounded by the business center, malls, restaurants, and bars.

-Other accommodation options in Floreasca/Dorobanti:
+Other accommodations in Floreasca/Dorobanti:

-On many listings, you can find this neighborhood as one of the best to live in Europe and surely the best area if you were wondering where to stay in Bucharest for peace and quiet (or maybe if you are traveling with a family).
+On many listings, you can find this neighborhood as one of the best to live in Europe and surely the best area if you were wondering where to stay in Bucharest if you’re traveling with your family.

 Other accommodation options in Controceni: